ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/mail/bounces.md

 # Legitimate Mail Being Blocked

-In most cases this is attributable to a lack of FCrDNS (<http://en.wikipedia.org/wiki/Forward-confirmed_reverse_DNS>).
+If you find that legitimate mail you send is being blocked, in many cases this is attributable to a lack of [FCrDNS](http://en.wikipedia.org/wiki/Forward-confirmed_reverse_DNS).
 Without this set up, a lot of remote mail servers will likely see mail sent from your server as spam.

 ```eval_rst
 .. note::